sbonds/resume/README.md

 * `AZURE_ENDPOINT_CDN_PROFILE_NAME`: name of the Azure Front Door and CDN profile

 I created `.github/workflows/main.yml` with steps to checkout the content, upload it to the Azure Storage Account, and flush the CDN so it knows there's new content available.

+### Fix deprecated Node.js v16 usage

+The Microsoft Learn example contained some steps which use node16 by default and this triggered a deprecation warning.
+Update them to use the latest version.